oracle/tribuo/docs/PackageOverview.md

 example rather than just a single label.
 This package provides an Output subclass for multi-label prediction, evaluation code for checking the performance of a multi-label model, and a basic implementation of independent binary predictions.

-The simplest multi-label approach is to break each multi-label prediction into n binary predictions, one for each possible label.
-To achieve this, the supplied trainer takes another classification trainer and uses it to build n models, one per label, which are then run in sequence on a test example to produce the final multi-label output.
+The independent binary predictor breaks each multi-label prediction into n binary predictions, one for each possible label.
+To achieve this, the supplied trainer takes a classification trainer and uses it to build n models, one per label, which are then run in sequence on a test example to produce the final multi-label output.

-There are many more complicated multi-label approaches in the literature that use the label structure to improve performance.
-We'll consider adding these based on demand from the community.

 ## Regression